What Are Miranda Rights?

 Miranda rights are intended to notify arrestees of their Fifth Amendment rights during questioning; therefore, if they’re not being questioned, there is no need to be read the rights.

-Miranda Rights and FL DUIs
+Your Rights and Florida DUIs

-A Fort Lauderdale DUI lawyer can evaluate the details of the case to help determine if this information should be thrown out and not used as evidence against the suspect.
+A Fort Lauderdale DUI defense lawyer can evaluate the details of the case to help determine if this information should be thrown out and not used as evidence against the suspect.

 But a police officer may start asking questions before placing the driver under arrest.
 The officer may question the driver in the car or along the road before actually making an arrest.
 In this case, the officer isn’t required to read the driver these rights because an arrest hasn’t been made, and anything the suspect says can be put in the police report and used in trial.